ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 and wili glisten with joy, and
 even our children will cease to
 think of us and will not remem­
-ber to lisp our name
+ber to lisp our names
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:txdn:batch_txdn_argentina_ver01:data:sn86089443:00206535970:1878012501:0084/pct:38.961039,8.009539,11.841100,22.625894/!600,600/0/default.jpg"/>
 </td>